Explore the changing nature of warfare with your students on a trip to Waterloo, Ypres and Dunkirk.

 If you’d like your students to take in a broader time period, you may like to consider a history of warfare school trip to France and Belgium, taking in Waterloo, Ypres and Dunkirk.

-In Waterloo, your students will explore how wars were fought in the early 19th century, when the Napoleonic Wars dominated Europe.
+In Waterloo, your students will explore how wars were fought in the early 19th century when the Napoleonic Wars dominated Europe.
 They’ll learn about cavalries and infantries, and the development of small arms weapons, such as rifles which required minimal training, allowing for conscription.

 In Ypres, they’ll explore how by WW1, warfare tended to rely on the use of field artillery to support trench-based troops, who were at constant risk of machine gun fire, gas attacks and, increasingly, the threat of aeroplanes.

 They’ll be able to make connections between the historical events you’re studying and the wars that are happening in the world today.
 How has the development of warfare continued?
 What do these historical wars teach us about our present?
-Your history school trip will help them to see that studying history will develop their understanding of the world around them and this could really encourage a deep-rooted passion for history!

 Originally founded by former teachers, we understand the value of history school trips and how to make them successful.